paloukari/OrcaDetector/README.md

 ### Perform Live Feed inference

 With this network, you can perform Live Feed inference on the [Orca Sound Hydrophones](http://live.orcasound.net/).
 The following command will periodically (10 sec default) print the inference species results.
+In order to reduce the number of false positives when listening to a real live stream, the default probability threshhold is set to 0.75.

+To begin running inference on a live stream:

 ```
-python3 orca.py infer-live
+python3 orca.py infer-live \
+  --probability-threshold 0.5
 ```

 The allowed options are: